-So I thought I would share it with my visitors so you can all benefit from the goodness contained within this tall glass of exotic, liquid gold.
+I have enjoyed this turmeric latte so many times and it always gives me an energy and mood boost.
+So I thought I would share this recipe so more people can benefit from the goodness contained within this mug of exotic, liquid gold.

-Especially when I feel under-the-weather or a bit down in mood, or just fancy a hot, nourishing drink then I will have one of these Turmeric Lattes.
+Especially when I feel under-the-weather, have the inkling that I am incubating a cold or similar bug, or a bit down in mood, or just fancy a hot, nourishing drink then I will have one of these turmeric lattes.

 Turmeric is an excellent source of curcumin which studies have shown to have a vast range of beneficial effects.

 - Small saucepan/milk pan

-- 1 teaspoon vanilla extract
+- 1 tsp vanilla extract

-- 1 teaspoon ground turmeric
+- 1 tsp ground turmeric

-- pinch ground nutmeg or a little grating of a whole nutmeg
+- pinch ground nutmeg

 - pinch ground cardamom